Skip to content

 }

 The route instruction must exist in pairs.
-The first route instruction is used to build the path inside the sending cell, and the second route instruction is used to build the path inside the receiving cell.
-The sr field specifies the sending resource, and the source and target fields specify the source and target slots of the routing path.
+The first route instruction is used to build the path from one of a slot inside the sending cell to its intercell interface, and the second route instruction is used to build the path from the receiving cell intercell interface to one or more of its slots.
+The sr field specifies if the route is a sending route (0) or a receiving route (1), and the source and target fields specify the source and target slots of the routing path.
 The source is always binary encoded, while the target is always one-hot encoded since there might be multiple receiver.
-In terms of sending, the source is the slot number of the sending resource, and the target is the cell direction ranging from 0 to 8 (See the following figure).
-In terms of receiving, the source is the cell direction ranging from 0 to 8, and the target is the slot number of the receiving resource.
+In terms of sending, the source is the slot number of the sending resource, and the target is the cell direction ranging from 0 (i.e., north-west) to 8 (i.e., south-east).
+In terms of receiving, the source is the cell direction ranging from 0 to 8, and the target is the one-hot encoding of the receiving slot numbers.

 Cell Direction